Ahrntal: Frazioni

-The municipality of Ahrntal contains the frazioni (subdivisions, mainly villages and hamlets) Luttach (Lutago), Steinhaus (Cadipietra), St. Jakob (San Giacomo), St. Johann (San Giovanni), St. Peter (San Pietro) and Weißenbach (Riobianco).
+The municipality contains the frazioni (subdivisions, mainly villages and hamlets) Luttach (Lutago), Steinhaus (Cadipietra), St. Jakob (San Giacomo), St. Johann (San Giovanni), St. Peter (San Pietro) and Weißenbach (Riobianco).

-Weißenbach is composed of picturesque alpine farmhouses, grouped around the foaming white glacial stream from which its name is derived.
-With a population of around 550, it sits at an elevation of 1350 m above sea level.
+Weißenbach is composed of picturesque Alpine farmhouses, grouped around the foaming white glacial stream from which its name is derived.
+With a population of around 550, it has an elevation of 1350 m above sea level.

 Topography

-To the north, west and southwest the municipality is surrounded by the Zillertal Alps.
+To the north, west and southwest, the municipality is surrounded by the Zillertal Alps.
 The main chain of these Alps at the head of the valley also forms the border with Austria.
 Amongst the most important mountains in the municipality are the Turnerkamp (3,418 m), the Hornspitzen, the Schwarzenstein (3,369 m), the Großer Löffler (3,379 m), the Wollbachspitze (3,210 m) and the Napfspitze (3,144 m).
 The ranges to the west and southwest, including the Speikboden massiv, separate the village of Ahrntal from Mühlwald in the Mühlwalder Tal.
 To the southeast are the Durreck Group, a subrange of the Venediger Group with the Durreck (3,135 m) and the Hirbernock (3,010 m) which form the boundary of the municipality of Reintal and its village of Rein in Taufers.
 Large parts of the Durreck Group are protected as part of the Rieserferner-Ahrn Nature Park.

 History

-The pride of the village is the Church of St. Jacob, dating from the 16th century.
+A highlight is the Church of St. Jacob, dating from the 16th century.
 The church houses a valuable winged altar from 1516, which was restored in 1884.
 Also of note are both the modern extension to the church building and the newly arranged adjoining cemetery.

 Place name

 A name for the valley was first recorded in written sources in the 11th century.
-An Aurina vallis is mentioned in 1048, between 1070 and 1080 Ourin or Ouren appear in documents.
+An Aurina vallis is mentioned in 1048.
+Between 1070 and 1080 Ourin or Ouren appear in documents.